intercultural

 Read More

-Developing intercultural programmes according to the Golden Ratio principle of natural and (inter)cultural growth.
-Since 2024 the QfWf-platform Golden Ratio is dedicated to initiatives of Global Citizenship around a yearly theme with intercultural and artistic forms, play and dialogue: Golden Ratio Collection (e)books and Animal Wisdom storytelling.
+Developing intercultural programmes according to the Golden Ratio principle that connects natural and cultural growth.
+Since 2024 the QfWf-platform Golden Ratio is dedicated to initiatives of World Citizenship around a yearly theme by co-creating artistic forms, play and dialogue: Golden Ratio Collection (e)books and Animal Wisdom storytelling.

 Read More